Skip to main content

 To substitute each type argument Aᵢ for each corresponding type parameter Pᵢ:

-This is the one instance in which a rule specifically refers to the all-worlds version of another rule.
+Also, note that this is the one instance in which a rule specifically refers to the all-worlds version of another rule.
 Normally, a rule "propagates" its version to other rules.
 But in this instance, the null-exclusivity rule (and all rules that it in turn applies) are the all-worlds versions.

 Applying a nullness operator to an augmented type